 Flaw: They must costume sallow skin and fangs, and gain the Mild Compulsion to kill.

-Spending a liter of blood allows the Dhampir to call Immune to Bleed, Poison and Disease.
+Spending a liter of blood allows the Dhampir to call Malefic Resist to Bleed, Poison and Disease.

 Unlock: This power is gained by draining a sentient human unto death (they must be downed, and then three more wounds inflicted from feeding).

 Flaw: Afterwards they are forever sensitive to daylight; all Physical Attributes are Weakened by 2 in daylight without extensive costuming to prevent exposure, until the Dhampir re-establishes cover and takes a rest.

 Once per rest, they may call Fear on an opponent through this display.